What is the space now?

 The authority of the prison and court buildings are both acknowledged and softened by people coming to the area to read, picnic and play. #GatheringPlace

-Families and groups are unfurling blankets and getting out their picnics. #GatheringPlace
+Families and groups are unfurling blankets and laying out their picnics. #GatheringPlace

 Parents relax while they sit and picnic because there is space which can be clearly defined for their children as they play #GatheringPlace #GatheringPlayfully

-Coming together for amplified performances against the backdrop of Clifford’s Tower and the Court and Prison buildings. #GatheringPlace #GatheringAtNight
+Coming together for amplified music and theatre performances against the backdrop of Clifford’s Tower and the Court and Prison buildings. #GatheringPlace #GatheringAtNight

 Visitors to the museum easily navigate toward the entrance to the Debtor’s Prison. #GatheringPlace #GatheringHeritage